Xmaster6y/ML-Engineer/Project_2/README.md

-# ML-Engineer

-## Project 1

-Goals definition and planning creation.

-## Project 2
+# Project 2

-Data cleaning and exploration based on a proof-of-concept analysis of a food dataset.
+Realize the cleaning and exploration of a dataset with the goal to develop a health application.

-### Deliverables:
+## Deliverables

 * Cleaning notebook